johanlinaker/johanlinaker.github.io/_posts/2025-01-24-health-check-ups-on-open-source-software-projects.md

 <h4>References</h4>
 <ul>
 	<li>Linåker, J., Olsson, T., & Papatheocharous, E. (2024).
 How to Assess the Health of OSS Software Dependencies in an Organization's Intake Process: Insights from an Interview-survey and Case Study.
-Under review in a Software Engineering journal.</li>
+Under review in a Software Engineering journal.
+Preprint <a href="/assets/slides/OSS_Health_Interview_Survey.pdf">here</a>.</li>
 	<li>Linåker, J., Papatheocharous, E., & Olsson, T. (2022).
 How to characterize the health of an OSS Software project?
 A snowball literature review of an emerging practice.
 In 18th International Symposium on Open Collaboration.
 DOI: https://doi.org/10.1145/3555051.3555067 </li>
 </ul>